MicrosoftDocs/azure-docs-powershell/latest_release_of_ResourceManager/AzureRM.Resources/New-AzureRmRoleAssignment.md

 The subject of the assignment must be specified.
 To specify a user, use SignInName or Azure AD ObjectId parameters.
 To specify a security group, use Azure AD ObjectId parameter.
-And to specify an Azure AD application, use ServicePrincipalName or ObjectId parameters.
+And to specify an Azure AD application, use ApplicationId or ObjectId parameters.

 The role that is being assigned must be specified using the RoleDefinitionName parameter.